renderforest/renderforest-sdk-node/README.md

 ### Delete Specific Project Videos

 Deletes specific project videos.
 The quality parameter is optional.
-If you want to delete only a single quality video, you have to specify quality parameter, otherwise all quality videos of the project will be deleted.
+IMPORTANT: If you want to delete only a single quality video, you have to specify quality parameter, otherwise all quality videos of the project will be deleted.
 ```js
 const Renderforest = require('@renderforest/sdk-node')